Convergence Analysis of Split Federated Learning on Heterogeneous Data: Introduction

-In light of above challenges, \cite{thapa2022splitfed} proposed split federated learning (SFL) as a hybrid approach that synergizes the strengths of both FL and SL.
+In light of above challenges, Thapa et. al in \cite{thapa2022splitfed} proposed split federated learning (SFL) as a hybrid approach that synergizes the strengths of both FL and SL.
 SFL combines parallel training of FL with partial model training of SL.
 They proposed two major SFL algorithms: SFL-V1 and SFL-V2.
 An illustration of these SFL algorithms are shown in Fig. \ref{fig:splitfed}.
 Specifically, the global model (to be trained) is first split at a cut layer into two parts: a client-side model and a server-side model.
 Then, the clients are responsible for training only the client-side model under the coordination of a \emph{fed server} (similar to FL).
-Another server, known as the \emph{main server}, is responsible for training the server-side model by collaborating with the clients (similar to SL).
-SFL aims to leverage parallel processing to reduce latency, while also benefiting from the reduced computational workloads and enhanced data heterogeneity handling of SL.
+Another server, known as the \emph{main server}, is tasked with training the server-side model by collaborating with the clients (similar to SL).
+SFL aims to leverage parallel processing to reduce latency, while benefiting from the reduced computational workloads and enhanced data heterogeneity handling of SL.

-Following \cite{thapa2022splitfed}, there has been an emerging volume of empirical studies on SFL. e.g., \cite{shiranthika2023splitfed,shen2023ringsfl,han2021accelerating,stephanie2023digital,huang2023minibatch,waref2022split}.
+Following \cite{thapa2022splitfed}, there has been an emerging volume of empirical studies on SFL. e.g., \cite{shiranthika2023splitfed,shen2023ringsfl,han2021accelerating,stephanie2023digital,huang2023minibatch,waref2022split,10631047}.
 However, \textbf{a convergence analysis of SFL is missing in the literature}, and this paper aims to provide a comprehensive convergence analysis under different conditions.
 Convergence theory is crucial for understanding the learning performance of SFL, particularly in the context of \textit{heterogeneous data} and \textit{partial participation} scenarios.
 In practical distributed systems, clients are prone to have different data distributions.
 Moreover, not all clients may be active or available at all times.
 These two issues can significantly affect the learning performance of SFL.
 We aim to provide convergence guarantees for SFL on heterogeneous data (under both full and partial participation).
 We further compare the results to FL and SL, which provides insights into the practical deployment of various distributed approaches.